microsoft/vscode-docs/docs/python/jupyter-support.md

 ### Delete a code cell

-Deleting a code cell can be accomplished by hovering over a code cell and using the delete icon in the code cell toolbar or through the keyboard combo `kbstyle(dd)` when the selected code cell is in command mode. and we can
+Deleting a code cell can be accomplished by hovering over a code cell and using the delete icon in the code cell toolbar or through the keyboard combo `kbstyle(dd)` when the selected code cell is in command mode.

 ![Delete a code cell](images/jupyter/native-code-cells-06.png)